Shadows of boson and Proca stars with thin accretion disks: Shadows of boson and Proca stars

 Specifically, these four plus one models are given (in units of $M$), respectively, by

-These four profiles are depicted in Fig. \ref{fig:intensity} where, in addition to the surface at which the emission is started, differences in the slope of its decay are also clear.
+These choices are admittedly somewhat ad hoc, yet they are qualitative similar to those employed by other works in the subject, see e.g. \cite{Gralla:2019xty,Peng:2020wun,Wang:2020emr,Zeng:2020vsj,Li:2021riw}.
+These five profiles are depicted in Fig. \ref{fig:intensity} where, in addition to the surface at which the emission is started, differences in the slope of its decay are also clear.
 We point out that both aspects have a critical impact on the image of all the boson stars, as we shall see in what follows.
-Now, in the frame of the observer the effect of gravitational redshift displaces the emitted frequency to $\nu_o=g_{tt}^{3/2}(r)\nu_e$, which results in a scale of the total luminosity received at the observer's screen given by \cite{Gralla:2019xty}
+Now, in the frame of the observer the effect of gravitational redshift displaces the emitted frequency to $\nu_o=g_{tt}^{1/2}(r)\nu_e$ and the associated specific intensity to $I_{\nu_o}^o=(\nu_o/\nu_e)^3I_{\nu_e}^e$, which results in a scaling of the total luminosity received at the observer's screen given by \cite{Gralla:2019xty}

 which is the main formula for our interest.

 To produce the shadow images, we implement a Mathematica-based ray-tracing code to backward integrate the geodesic equation in Eq.(\ref{eq:geoeq}), suitably rewritten as